Frequently asked questions

 With only a full time staff of four, we depend on Volunteers to man the Voyages and to help run and support the Project in a variety of ways.
 If you want to be considered as a Volunteer, please contact us.
 We also have an application form which you can fill in and send to us.

-If you wish to sail then it’s preferable that you have some experience.
-We don’t require any sailing qualifications to sail however in order to progress you will need to gain RYA qualifications independently.
+If you wish to sail then it’s preferable that you have some experience, however we consider all of your skills and experience, not just sailing.
+We don’t require any sailing qualifications to sail however in order to progress you may need to gain relevant RYA qualifications.
 Before you volunteer you need to complete an enhanced DBS check and an online safeguarding course.
 We are happy to explain all of this further.

 Yes – however you cannot sail as a Skipper with the Project without having gone through the established process, regardless of your experience or qualifications.
-Everyone starts as a Supernumerary and has to be promoted through the ranks from Watch Officer to Mate and then to Skipper.
+Everyone has to be promoted through the ranks from Watch Officer to Mate and then to Skipper.
 This is because we are not just looking for Skippers, rather Skippers who can run a Sail Training Voyage in accordance with the ethos of the Rona Sailing Project.

 Your first Voyage as a Supernumerary is like a training Voyage.
 You will learn how Voyages run and how we implement our Sail Training programme.
 After this Voyage if you sail with us again you will have access to the in-house training programmes relevant to your rank and experience.